psse-cpu/se2123-orientation-slides/description.md

 ![rason](images/garbage.jpg)

-Low(ish)-level programming and manual garbage collection with C/C++, if the subterm can get this far
+Low(ish)-level programming and manual garbage collection with C/C++, if we can get this far